 HEATING CHECK UP:

-Crank Case Heater – Use amp probe to ensure the crank case heater is functioning.
-If it is not, oil may foam and reduce compressor viscosity.
+Crank Case Heater – We verify amp draw to ensure the heater is functioning correctly, preventing oil foaming and ensuring compressor protection during cold weather.

 You can count on an Ultra professional to take care of your heating and cooling system with a regular inspection.